oneops/oneops.github.io/admin/getting-started/installing-vagrant-image.md

 # Introduction

 OneOps installation with [Vagrant](http://www.vagrantup.com) is a convenient, automated process.
-It can be used to install OneOps on a variety of virtual machine runtime environments.
-The following instructions details the process for an installation with [VirtualBox](https://www.virtualbox.org/) on your local machine.
+Vagrant can be used to install OneOps on a variety of virtual machine runtime environments.
+The following instructions detail the process for an installation with [VirtualBox](https://www.virtualbox.org/) on your local machine.

 # Prerequisites